Funding Opportunity: Supporting Healthy Minds and Youth Resiliency

 - Include multiple categories of social-emotional practice and skill (listed above) and/or be working to incorporate more

-- Involve family members, caregivers and supportive peer networks when done in a culturally responsive way
+- Involve family members, caregivers and supportive peer networks in a culturally responsive way

 Examples of programs we're interested in funding:

 Programs supporting youth in developing social-emotional skills vary in their overall structure and content.
-For example, programs successful with promoting social-emotional skill-building and resiliency could include:
+For example, programs successful at promoting social-emotional skill-building and resiliency could include: